IBM/integrity-enforcer/docs/README_PROTECT_RESOURCE.md

 # Protect resources on ROKS

-This document describes the steps required to use Integrity Enforcer (IE) on your RedHat OpenShift (including ROKS) to protect resources
+This document describes the steps required to use Integrity Enforcer (IE) on your RedHat OpenShift (including ROKS) to protect resources.

+First setup `integrity-enforcer` as described [here](README_EASY_SETUP.md)

-The steps in this document include
+The steps for protecting resources include:
 - Step 1.
 Setup a ResourceProtectionProfile.
 - Step 2.
 Specify a resource to be protected.
 - Step 3.
 Create and store a ResourceSignature.